Grains and field crops

 Number of Pages

 Piper, T. (1983), Residue trials, herbicide incorporation and leaching of chlorsulfuron.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report.